aryanvx/portfolio/README.md

 - **Structure**: Single-page application (SPA) with navigation between sections
 - **Styling**: Custom CSS with external font dependencies
 - **Responsive Design**: Mobile-first approach with hamburger menu implementation

+# Note

+- The about button on the navigation bar will not work if already on the homepage
+- Because, scrolling down or clicking on the "learn more about me" will perform the action

 ## Key Components